The blood vessels on the retina's surface can

 which often occurs following bilateral occipito-temporal

-lesions, makes people incapable of discriminating the
+lesions, makes people incapable of discriminating the shapes

-retain good abilities to discriminate colours and textures.
+abilities to discriminate colours and textures.
+People

-letters of the alphabet, and black and white drawings,
+alphabet, and black and white drawings, yet have no trouble

-yet have no trouble in moving their hand toward an object,
+in moving their hand toward an object, turning their wrists

-arranging their fingers in the right way to pick up an
+in the right way to pick up an object.
+Visual agnosia syndrome

-objects intact.
+ability to manipulate objects intact.

 In the opposite syndrome, optical ataxia,

-people with damage to their parietal lobe can recognize
+people with damage to their parietal lobe can recognize objects

-Observations of such individuals have helped researchers
+of such individuals have helped researchers to uncover the

 In 1983, Joseph Zihl and his collaborators